- Swedish pollen extract

 For Healthcare Professionals

 Pollen extract is an ingredient in a standardized Swedish natural product that contains both pollen and pistils derived from members of the Poaceae family of grasses.
 It has been used as an herbal remedy to relieve premenstrual, perimenopausal, and menopausal symptoms such as fatigue, hot flashes, irritability, and sleeplessness.
 Although the exact mechanism of action remains unclear, preclinical studies did not find estrogenic activity (1), suggesting it does not work by modulating hormones.
 This is of particular interest among patients with hormone-sensitive cancers who have limited options and may have safety concerns with more conventional methods to address such symptoms.

 Initial open-label studies suggested that a standardized pollen extract was useful in alleviating premenstrual, perimenopausal, and menopausal symptoms (2) (3), although one of these studies combined the extract with royal jelly (3).
-In a follow-up randomized controlled trial (RCT), pollen extract was found to reduce hot flashes and improve quality of life in menopausal women (4).
+In a follow-up randomized controlled trial, pollen extract reduced hot flashes and improve quality of life in menopausal women (4).
 A double-blind RCT found a reduction in premenstrual sleep disturbances, which was more pronounced in women who identified irritability as their main symptom (5).

 No studies have been conducted in cancer populations.
 Therefore, additional clinical trials are needed to confirm safety and efficacy of pollen extract, including for use among cancer patients.